Malcolm Badu

-Kentu Malcolm Badu, known as Malcolm Badu (born 23 June 1997) is a German professional footballer who plays as a defensive midfielder for Energie Cottbus.
+Kentu Malcolm Badu, known as Malcolm Badu (born 23 June 1997) is a German professional footballer who plays as a defensive midfielder for Oberliga Niedersachsen club Lupo Martini Wolfsburg.

 Club career

 After beginning his club career in the lower German divisions, Badu signed with the Russian Premier League club FC Spartak Moscow on 10 July 2019.

 He made his debut in the Russian Football National League for FC Spartak-2 Moscow on 24 July 2019 in a game against FC Nizhny Novgorod.

 In January 2021, his contract with Spartak was terminated by mutual consent.

 Badu joined Regionalliga Nordost club Energie Cottbus in July 2021, following a trial.

 International career

 Badu represented Germany at the 2017 FIFA U-20 World Cup.